 How To Get To Taman Mini Indonesia Indah

 From Soekarno Hatta International Airport, visitors can go to Taman Mini Indonesia Indah by rental cars or taxi.
 While the journey takes 1 hour.
-Certainly, it is not including time waste being trap in Jakarta's horrendous traffic.
-Using taxi straight from the airport is also expensive.
+Certainly, it is not including time waste being trap in Jakarta’s horrendous traffic.
+Using a taxi straight from the airport is also expensive.

 Therefore, choose public transport instead.
 Use a Damri bus with the route from Soekarno Hatta Airport to Tamini Square.
 Visitors can find Damri busses near the airport’s Terminal 3.
-From Tamini Square, make transit and hop on to a bus heading for Taman Mini entrance.
+From Tamini Square, make transit and hop on to a bus heading for the Taman Mini entrance.
 For a faster option, visitors can use a taxi service from Tamini Square to the destination.